 Sailor Moon: Rei Hino

-Rei Hino, also known as Sailor Mars, has quite different characterization depending on what version of Sailor Moon we’re talking about.
+Rei Hino, also known as Sailor Mars, has quite different characterization depending on which version of Sailor Moon we’re talking about.
 In the classic anime, she’s a temperamental and comedic character.
 Her fiery personality comes out often in her pursuit of boys, even competing with Usagi for Mamoru’s affection.
 In the manga by Naoko Takeuchi the show was based on, she’s a stoic girl who takes her duty as a shrine maiden seriously.
-This also goes for Sailor Moon Crystal, which is a more direct adaptation of the manga.
+This also goes for Sailor Moon Crystal, a more direct adaptation of the manga.

 Rei isn’t “officially” asexual, but her experiences may resonate with asexual readers who feel expected to fall in love or have sex.
 Sailor Moon says not every person is fulfilled by falling in love or getting married, which is a good message regardless of orientation.
 In a series about the power of love, that doesn’t only mean romantic love.
 Rei’s power and passion comes from love for her friends, family, and pets.